distributedcloudproject/2020-ca326-tbaltrunas-cloudstorage/technical_manual/technical_manual.md

 #### 4.6.2.
 Backend

 We have written a Go web application and a Go HTTP server to serve that web application.
+We have aimed to expose a RESTful HTTP web API to the frontend.

-We have used the excellentGo standard library `net/http` to start a HTTP server.
+We have used the excellent Go standard library `net/http` to start a HTTP server.
 We use `Gorilla Mux` go library for routing.
 This allows us to specify advanced routes and specify a handler function that should serve those routes.
 Go contains built-in JSON and URL libraries for parsing contents into/from structs and retrieving parameters.

 The web application imports the cloud library in order to access the cloud and its API.